 Tips for Writing in an Expository Style

-When you use this type of writing style to create an expository essay or any other kind of expository writing, the most important thing to keep in mind is your purpose: you are writing to explain and illuminate.
-You can’t add your own opinion or make anything up.
-These tips can help you:
+When you use this writing style, it's important to keep in mind your purpose: you are writing to explain and illuminate.
+Don't add your own opinion or make anything up.

-Only include information that directly relates to your topic or provides necessary background context for your topic.
+- Only include information that directly relates to your topic or provides necessary background context.

-Always keep your reader in mind.
-Think about what your reader knows about your topic and what you need to explain.
+- Consider what your reader knows about your topic and decide what you need to explain.

-Include facts and concrete details and connect these back to your main idea with clear statements.
+- Include facts and concrete details.
+Connect these back to your main idea with clear statements.

 Narrative Writing: Tell a Story